LoyolaLawTech/Class-Documents/2022/homework/final_project.md

    page.

-2. Using the Skeleton grid system to create a page with a header which says what the name of your app is and then a body where the data will be displayed.
+2. Using the Skeleton grid system to create a page with a header which says what the name of your app is (the header should have a colored background which is declared in your css file)and then a body where the data will be displayed.

 3. In your javascript file, make an AJAX request to https://incarcerationtransparency.org/api/v1/records/deaths_db/